Conjunctive Queries with Free Access Patterns under Updates: Introduction

 There are simple, albeit more expensive alternatives to our approach.
 For instance, on an update request we may only update the input database, and on an enumeration request we may use an existing enumeration algorithm for the residual query obtained by setting the input variables to constants in the original query.
 However, such an approach needs time-consuming and independent preparation for each enumeration request, e.g., to remove dangling tuples and possibly create a data structure to support enumeration.
 In contrast, the data structure constructed by our approach shares this preparation across the enumeration requests and can readily serve enumeration requests for any values of the input variables.

 The contributions of this paper are as follows.

-Section~\ref{sec:cqap} introduces the CQAP language.
+Section~\ref{sec:cqap} introduces the language of CQAPs.
 Two new notions account for the nature of free access patterns: {\em access-top variable orders} and {\em query fractures}.

-An access-top variable order is a decomposition of the query into a rooted forest of variables, where: the input variables are above all other variables; and the free (input and output) variables are above the bound variables.
+An access-top variable order is a decomposition of the query into a forest of (rooted) trees with one node per variable, where: the input variables are above all other variables; and the free (input and output) variables are above the bound variables.
 This variable order is compiled into a forest of view trees, which is a data structure that represents compactly the query output.

 Since access to the query output requires fixing values for the input variables, the query can be fractured by breaking its joins on the input variables and replacing each of their occurrences with fresh variables within each connected component of the query hypergraph.
-This does not violate the access pattern, since each fresh input variable can be set to the corresponding given input value.
-Yet this may lead to structurally simpler queries whose dynamic evaluation admits lower complexity.
+This does not violate the access pattern, since each fresh input variable is set to the corresponding given input value.
+Yet this may lead to structurally simpler queries whose fully dynamic evaluation admits lower complexity.

-Section~\ref{sec:cqap} also introduces the {\em static} and {\em dynamic} widths that capture the complexities of the preprocessing and respectively update steps.
-For a given CQAP, these widths are defined over the access-top variable orders of the fracture of the query.
+Section~\ref{sec:var_orders_width_measures} introduces the {\em static} and {\em dynamic} widths that capture the complexities of the preprocessing and respectively update steps.
+For a given CQAP, these widths are defined over the possible access-top variable orders of the fracture of the query.

 Section~\ref{sec:results} overviews our main results on the complexity of dynamic CQAP evaluation.

 Sections~\ref{sec:preprocessing}-\ref{sec:updates} introduce our approach for dynamic CQAP evaluation.
 Computing and maintaining each view in the view tree accounts for preprocessing and respectively updates, while the view tree as a whole allows for the enumeration of the output tuples with constant delay.
 Section~\ref{sec:discussion} discusses key decisions behind our approach.